-Some of the most common charters we offer are eco tours.
-Our area seems industrious at times, but if you get away from land on our charter boat for a short eco tour, you will be amazed at all of the marine life and birds you can see.
-Our eco tours are a favorite among senior citizens, parents, children and our local schools for field trips.
+Some of the most common charters we offer are eco-tours.
+Our area seems industrial at times, but if you get away from land on our charter boat for a short eco-tour, you will be amazed by all of the marine life and birds you can see.
+Our eco-tours are a favorite among senior citizens, parents, children and our local schools for field trips.
 Our boat can carry up to 55 people safely, so there is no reason anyone has to stay at home!

 The 1877 Steel Sailing Ship Elissa

 The Elissa is an iron hull ship that was built in Scotland in 1877.
 The sailing ship has three masts with a total of nineteen sails that keep her moving on the high seas.
 She is 205 feet long and she is over 99 feet high.
-She dispaces 620 tons of seawater.
-That means, she is one big sailing ship.
+She displaces 620 tons of seawater.
+That means she is one big sailing ship.

 Galveston Island Sunken Concrete Ship – SS Selma

 This amazing ship was manufactured in Mobile, Alabama on June 28, 1919.
 This ship displaced 6,826 gross tons and was over 412 feet long.
-The SS Selma was originally designed to be an oil tanker and was damaged when it hit a jetty on May 11, 1920 in Tampico, Florida.
-The was temporarily repaired and set sail for Galveston.
-Upon arrival in Galveston, the repair facility in Galveston had no idea how to repair a concrete ship.
-In the early 1900’s, there were steel and wooden ships.
-Concrete ships was a new idea and nobody had ever worked on one.
+The SS Selma was originally designed to be an oil tanker and was damaged when it hit a jetty on May 11, 1920, in Tampico, Florida.
+The ship was temporarily repaired and set sail for Galveston.
+Upon arrival in Galveston, the repair facility had no idea how to repair a concrete ship.
+In the early 1900s, there were steel and wooden ships.
+Concrete ships were a new idea and nobody had ever worked on one.
 The government was frustrated and decided to scrap this monstrous ship.
 They dug a channel near Pelican Island, Texas and on March 9, 1922, the SS Selma was sunk.